Pennsylvania Titling Support Section

 Can you obtain a Certificate of Origin / Manufacture from a MC, Scooter, or Moped Dealer?

-If so, then take this and a properly notarized receipt from the dealer to a PennDOT / PADMV or Notary office with the excuse 'this moped was never titled from new and the person I bought it from helped me to get this paperwork from the dealer who sold it to him/her.'
+If so, then take this and a properly notarized receipt from the dealer to a PennDOT / PADMV or Notary office with the excuse 'this vehicle was never titled from new and the person I bought it from helped me to get this paperwork from the dealer who sold it to him/her.'

 Since the vehicle is not actually 'new' you may hit a roadblock , but it can work.
+In theory, the vehicle is still 'new' because it was never titled.

 Court Order